I Need Help Now

 Streetworks Needle Exchange

 Access to clean equipment: clean needles (1 for 1 exchange), alcohol wipes, clean water, condoms, lubrication, vitamins, and first aid supplies, if necessary.

 Women’s Centre for Health

-Nurse practitioner and a receptionist provides a walk-in clinic, prenatal care, and STI services to address women’s unique health needs and foster healthy choices and behaviours
+Nurse practitioner and a receptionist provide a walk-in clinic, prenatal care, and STI services to address women’s unique health needs and foster healthy choices and behaviours.

 Catholic Social Services Safe House Outreach Program

 Support, counselling, and advocacy.
 Also offers prostitution awareness and one-to-one support to individuals and families affected by sexual exploitation.

 The Community Resources Program offers one-on-one support, drop-in crisis support, and referrals.